J-Son89/cryptoAlarm/README.md

 https://www.shellhacks.com/telegram-api-send-message-personal-notification-bot/
 and update `$TOKEN` & $ `$CHAT_ID` tokens in .sh script.

-in terminal
+Set this script to run automatically every $X minutes: in terminal
 `crontab e`
 then to run every 15 minutes: